 Pasta Louise

-Located on f 8th Avenue (with another location just a few blocks away) is another stand-out Park Slope restaurant you’re going to NEED to try.
-Not only does this buzzing corner spot serve up some of the best homemade pasta in the city topped off with your choice of add ons like fresh-made ricotta, a ball of burrata, or crispy prosciutto to name a few – this popular restaurant in Park Slope has a great pandemic success story.
+Serving up some great homemade pasta topped off with your choice of add ons like fresh-made ricotta, a ball of burrata, or crispy prosciutto to name a few – this popular restaurant in Park Slope has a great pandemic success story.

 Allison, the owner of Pasta Louise moved to Brooklyn from Oakland where she left behind her mac + cheese restaurant.
 She was slated to open Pasta Louise in 2020 and well, all the unforeseen events sort of interrupted those plans.
 She quickly adapted to the new times and sold fresh made pasta off her Park Slope stoop which gained popularity so quickly she sold out of in minutes.

 Eventually, during these tumultuous times, she was able to open and it was one of the most booming restaurants in Park Slope, Brooklyn.
-No joke, I have never been (even on a weekday for lunch) when it hasn’t been a full house.
+No joke, they had to expand to a larger location as the smaller cafe spot was the original restaurant and always packed.

 Try anything on the menu, but I urge you to get one of the freshly made pasta dishes adding on a few savory toppings like breadcrumbs, crispy prosciutto, and of course cheese of your choice – mine is a big ol’ helping of burrata.

-You can see the pasta being made right inside and if you’re also in love with Pasta Louise as much as I am, you’ll grab one of the take-home pasta kits or some fresh pasta noodles so you can have some of the best food in Park Slope right at your house.
+If you fall in love with Pasta Louise, you can grab one of the take-home pasta kits or some fresh pasta noodles so you can have some of the best food in Park Slope right at your house.

 If you want to dine here, secure a reservation in advance as this has become one of the most popular restaurants in Brooklyn.
 As I said, this has become one of the most popular Park Slope restaurants so snagging a table without one can be tricky.